enterovirus-phylo/nextclade_d68/README.md

 - These files are essential for building the reference tree and running Nextclade.

 ---
-This guide provides a structured workflow for setting up Nextclade for D68.
+This guide provides a structured workflow for setting up Nextclade for Enterovirus D68.
 If you encounter issues, refer to the official documentation or seek support from the Nextstrain community.